 For example, to get a personal loan to buy a car or a mortgage to buy a house.

 This applies even if the bill wasn’t only in your name and you paid your share.

 If you don’t pay your bills, you might also find vital services – such as your heating or your phone line, are cut off.

 If you fail to pay some bills, such as Council Tax or your TV license, it could lead to a court summons.

 Typical bills you will need to budget for

 - Council Tax ( England, Scotland & Wales - usually paid monthly)

 - Gas and electricity bills (paid either by a pre-payment meter, monthly by Direct Debit or quarterly)

-- TV licence (monthly, quarterly or annually)
+- TV licence (monthly or annually)

 - Landline phone bill (plus any connection charges – can be paid quarterly or monthly)